BitgesellOfficial/bitgesell/doc/build-osx.md

     make deploy
     ```

-Bitcoin Core should now be available at `./build/src/BGLd`.
+Bitgesell Core should now be available at `./build/bin/BGLd`.
-If you compiled support for the GUI, it should be available at `./build/src/qt/BGL-qt`.
+If you compiled support for the GUI, it should be available at `./build/bin/BGL-qt`.

 In this case there is no dependency on [*Berkeley DB*](#berkeley-db) and [*SQLite*](#sqlite).